Gilead-BioStats/gsm/tests/testthat/_snaps/IE_Map_Raw.md

       -- Checking Input Data for `IE_Map_Raw()` --

-      v No issues found for dfIE domain x the following columns not found in df: not an id x NA check not run
+      x the following columns not found in df: not an id x NA check not run
       x Empty Value check not run
       x Unique Column Check not run
-      !
-Issues found for dfSUBJ domain
       !
 Issues found for `IE_Map_Raw()`
       ! `IE_Map_Raw()` not run because of failed check.
     Output